 University of California – Los Angeles Extension, 2009

 Indigenous Taíno Music Pioneer

 Roberto Múkaro Borrero recorded "Dance of the Mountain People: Music of the Taíno Indian" in 1994.
 His was the first-ever full album recording of traditional style Taíno music made by an actual Taíno descendant in where in the world.
 This premier contribution to Taíno arts continues to influence and inspire other community members to take on similar initiatives.

 Speaking before United Nations General Assembly

 On March 1, 2014, the UN General Assembly held a high-level discussion on the theme, "The Contributions of Women, the Young and Civil Society to the Post-2015 Development Agenda".
-On behalf of the International Indian Treaty Council, Roberto Múkaro Borrero was selected to address the theme, making him the first Taíno and one of a handful of Indigenous Peoples representatives at that time to address this august body as a featured speaker during a high-level session.
+On behalf of the International Indian Treaty Council, Roberto Múkaro Borrero was selected to address the theme, making him the first Taíno and one of a handful of Indigenous Peoples representatives at that time to address this august body as a featured speaker during a high-level session at United Nations Headquarters.

 Spirits of the Jaguar: Film Consultation

 Roberto Múkaro Borrero, along with Elba Anakaona Lugo, was a consultant for the PBS/BBC documentary entitled Spirits of the Jaguar: Hunters of the Caribbean Sea.
 They and other Taíno from Borikén also appeared in the film.
 As a result of their inclusion as consultants, this was the first mainstream documentary that did not refer to the indigenous Taíno people as extinct.